Making Sense of the Appraisal Process

-Most of the participants are quite familiar.
-The real estate agent is the most familiar face in the transaction.
-Then, the lender provides the financial capital necessary to bankroll the exchange.
-Ensuring all details of the exchange are completed and that a clear title transfers from the seller to the buyer is the title company.
+It's likely you are familiar with the parties taking part in the transaction.
+The real estate agent is the most familiar person in the transaction.
+Then, the bank provides the money required to finance the transaction.
+And the title company makes sure that all areas of the sale are completed and that the title is clear to pass to the buyer from the seller.

-So what party makes sure the value of the property is in line with the purchase price?
-In comes the appraiser.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
-A professional North Carolina licensed appraiser from Edwards Appraisal Service, Inc. will ensure you as an interested party are informed.
+So, what party is responsible for making sure the real estate is worth the purchase price?
+This is where you meet the appraiser.
+We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+A licensed, certified, professional appraiser from Edwards Appraisal Service, Inc. will ensure, you as an interested party, are informed.

-Replacement CostHere, we use information on local building costs, the cost of labor and other elements to derive how much it would cost to construct a property similar to the one being appraised.
-This estimate often sets the upper limit on what a property would sell for.
-It's also the least used predictor of value.
+This is where the appraiser pulls information on local construction costs, the cost of labor and other elements to figure out how much it would cost to replace the property being appraised.
+This figure usually sets the upper limit on what a property would sell for.
+The cost approach is also the least used predictor of value.

 Paired Sales Analysis

 Appraisers can tell you a lot about the neighborhoods in which they appraise.
 They innately understand the value of particular features to the homeowners of that area.
 Then, the appraiser researches recent sales in the vicinity and finds properties which are 'comparable' to the home at hand.
 By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject.